Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 <details>
 <summary style="color:#4ba9cc">Our API Authentication Levels</summary>

-There is one type of access role for our API 'Basic Access'

-However, there will be several types of token.
+There is one type of access role for our API `Basic Access` However, there will be several types of token.
 Each of these tokens shall have a unique private claim when generated.
 Remember it is the private claim that enables us to identify the client and the type of token